-The Nurses and Midwives Health Program (NMHPV) is a unique service for nurses, midwives, carers and students needing support for sensitive health issues related to your mental health (including domestic violence) or substance-use concerns.
+The Nursing and Midwifery Health Program Victoria (NMHPV) is a unique service for nurses, midwives, carers and students needing support for sensitive health issues related to your mental health, substance use or family violence concerns.
 The service is free, confidential and independent and staffed by experienced nurses and midwives.

 NMHPV CEO Glenn Taylor shares five tips for helping you thrive in your nursing or midwifery studies.
 These tips will be especially important given the increase in stress from the COVID-19 pandemic, and having to physically isolate from loved ones.

 Being prepared and well-organised will assist you to achieve your goals and promote a sense of control and order.
 This helps in reducing stress when there are consistent demands on your time.

 - Plan your week in advance including your academic and part-time work schedule, social life and routine commitments.

 - Attempt to stay ahead of deadlines and forecast busier and more demanding periods to manage workload and reduce stress.

 - Prepare meals in advance.
 This will ensure you use your time wisely and keep costs down.

 Staying connected to those closest to you, such as family and trusted friends is essential for your academic success and health and wellbeing.
 Even if you don’t have much free time, regularly catching up for a coffee or seeing a movie is important.

 Share the demands and expectations placed on you so they can support you, and don’t hesitate to ask them for help.